nareal/nastatement/README.md

 # nastatement

-This is a quarto extension to provide a PDF template for a short statement letter.
+This is a [Quarto](https://quarto.org/) extension to provide a PDF template for a short statement letter.

 ## Installation